mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

 Reads are almost twice as fast as writes, which totally checks out.
 Ceph can read from multiple replicas in parallel, but writes have to be acknowledged by all replicas before they count as done.
 Replication is great for redundancy, but it definitely makes you pay the bandwidth tax.

-Also, the read throughput here suggests that I might be hitting the ceiling of what my network can do, since 2.2GB is roughlt 17.6 gigabits.
+Also, the read throughput here suggests that I might be hitting the ceiling of what my network can do, since 2.2GB is roughly 17.6 gigabits.
 Very close to my theoretical limit of 20.

 **Sustained Write (10 Minutes)**: